TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 # CityMotion-Plugin Integration Partner API Documentation
 **Version 1.2.+**

 CityMotion-Plugin provides local real-time mobility information displayed on "cards" in a web app designed to be integrated into other apps.
-The Plugin loads CityMotion-Web (CMW) which is a HTML5 webpage using the ReactJS framework.
-This page performs standard HTTP calls about every minute to its API to update page information.
+The Plugin loads CityMotion-Web (CMW) which is a HTML5 web app using the ReactJS framework.
+This app performs standard HTTP calls about every minute to its API to update page information.

-CMW is designed to be loaded inside a native WebView browser view within your app.
+CMW is designed to be loaded inside a native WebView browser view within your app or website.
 Individual cards are responsive with a minimum width of 300px and a maximum width of 500px, to preserve legibility of the information presented.
 This should accommodate most mobile and tablet device dimensions.

 ---